 But, there are many foods that could be harmful during pregnancy.
 These foods are anything that could have a negative effect on your body or your baby, and you’ll be surprised to find that there are quite a few of them.
 It is likely on your first appointment your doctor will provide you with a list of foods to eat and those to avoid.

 Does whey protein fall under the category of foods to avoid during pregnancy?
+Can pregnant women drink protein shakes during pregnancy?
 Could it pose a danger to a pregnant woman’s body or to the baby?
 Read on to find out everything you need to know about taking whey protein during pregnancy.

 Whey Protein While Pregnant: What You Need to Know